LAST UPDATED: 10 August 2023

 Once you have identified suitable organizations to target, you need to find the best person to contact within the organization to discuss your sponsorship proposal.
 And the best person is always the decision maker: the person who has an interest in what you have to say and the authority to make things happen.

-In the case of direct-application sponsorship requests, you can expect your application to reach the right person within the sponsor organization.
+In the case of direct-application sponsorship program, you can expect your application to reach the right person within the sponsor organization.
 In cases where you've researched the sponsor yourself, identifying who that decision maker may be will not always be easy, but there's a few clues on where to look:

 - It's not the most senior person.
 Unless the organization you're targeting is small enough, senior people in them (marketing managers, CMOs etc) will not even bother answering (or internally redirecting) inbound sponsorship requests.